In the news

 Anna Sarol faces a long road to recovery after falling off the high bars in August.
 She spent weeks at Children's Mercy Hospital, then traveled to Chicago to endure more physical therapy.
 She's kept a positive attitude through it all, and on Christmas Eve, her positivity was returned in a huge way.

-Sedated or unconscious, ICU patients can still pedal a bike, McMaster researchers have found
+Sedated or unconscious, ICU patients can still pedal, McMaster researchers have found

 Currently, one in four critically ill patients who survive have severe weakness that impairs their quality of life for up to five years after leaving the hospital, and more than half never return to work.